The Weaker Sex (1948 film): Production

 The film was shot at Denham Studios with location shooting taking place in Margate, Portchester Castle and the village of Denham in Buckinghamshire.
 The film's sets were designed by the art director Alex Vetchinsky.

-It was adapted by Esther McCracken from her own 1944 play No Medals, with additional material added to continue the story until the present day in 1948.
+Reception

-Box Office
+Box office

 The film was popular at the British box office.
-According to Kinematograph Weekly the 'biggest winner' at the box office in 1948 Britain was The Best Years of Our Lives with Spring in Park Lane being the best British film and runners-up being It Always Rains on Sunday, My Brother Jonathan, Road to Rio, Miranda, An Ideal Husband, Naked City, The Red Shoes, Green Dolphin Street, Forever Amber, Life with Father, The Weaker Sex, Oliver Twist, The Fallen Idol and The Winslow Boy.
+According to Kinematograph Weekly it was a runner-up for 'biggest winner' at the box office in 1948.
+The film earned producer's receipts of £92,700 in the UK and £13,100 overseas.

+According to Rank's own records the film had made a loss of £69,400 for the company by December 1949.

-Critical reception
+Critical

 Critical reception was lukewarm, but the film had some defenders.
 A critic for The News of the World wrote, "I see that according to my fellow critics The Weaker Sex ... is riddled with faults.
 Therefore I ask your indulgence for being incapable of detailing these grave weaknesses.
 I must have missed them because I was enjoying myself so much".

+The Monthly Film Bulletin wrote: "Cecil Parker is the kindly Commander, Ursula Jeans the mother and general confidant, Joan Hopkins the affectionate elder daughter, supported by a reasonably adequate cast.
+Thora Hird, however, steals the picture as Mrs. Gaye, the "daily", with her extremely dry sense of humour, and creates the laughs in an otherwise fairly serious film."